SCRCA structure 257050: Bridge SAC/117 - Dandrymire Viaduct / Moorcock Viaduct (PROW - bridleway)

 But the peat yielded to the weight placed upon it, and rose on each side in a bank, in some places fifteen feet high.
 After more than 250,000 cubic yards had been tipped, it was decided that a viaduct of twelve arches over the deepest part of the works must be made.
 The work thus erected is some fifty feet high, and for nearly the whole length it had to be sunk an additional fifteen feet through the peat before a firm foundation could be obtained.

-• Since its construction (1873-1875), this Grade II listed structure has been stabilised with numerous rock bolts and spandrel ties and two of the piers towards the north end have been strengthened with concrete & steel 'jackets'.
-Guard rails have also been added along the top of the parapet walls to protect railway workers from a potentially fatal fall.
+Since its construction, the viaduct has been stabilised on several occasions by the insertion of a series of rock bolts and spandrel ties.
+In addition, two of the piers (towards the north end) have been strengthened with concrete & steel 'jackets'.
+In more recent times, a set of guard rails have been added along the top of the parapet walls (to protect railway workers from a potentially fatal fall).

 [1] For the full extract and details of the source, see 'SCRCA Primary Reference: Review of F.S.
 Williams (1876) for Dandrymire Viaduct'.